bem/bem-components/common.blocks/menu/menu.en.md

 ### __group-title

-This element allows to create a title for a menu items group, created using a `__group` element.
+This element allows to create a title for a menu items group, created using `__group` element.

 For example: